What is Amazon FBA?

 19 Nov 2018

 Amazon FBA is an abbreviation for Amazon Fulfillment By Amazon.
-Behind this unassuming abbreviation lies a powerful machine under the Amazon banner, whose heart is a network of warehouses scattered around the world, from which shipments of Amazon products and seller products are fulfilled.
-However, FBA is not only about warehouses but also a sales model that enables the delivery of your products to millions of customers worldwide within 24 hours and a logistics technology of the highest level.
-It is a solution that has revolutionised e-commerce and is available to every Amazon seller.
+Beneath this unassuming acronym lies a powerful machine under the Amazon brand, the heart of which is a network of warehouses spread across the globe.
+It is from these warehouses that shipments are made of both Amazon products and those of sellers.
+However, FBA is not just about warehouses – it is also a sales model that allows your products to be delivered within 24 hours to millions of customers worldwide, as well as a cutting-edge logistics technology.
+This solution has revolutionised e-commerce and is available to every Amazon seller.

 Amazon FBA Warehouses